 Ridesharing Insurance: Are You Covered?

-Since a personal auto policy doesn’t cover “driving for hire,” talk with your agent about the type of coverage you need.
-Ridesharing passengers should also consult their agent, since ridesharing cars may not carry the same type of insurance as taxis.
+Since personal auto policies may not cover "driving for hire," ridesharing drivers are encouraged to talk with their agents about the type of coverage you need.
+Ridesharing passengers should also consult their agents, since ridesharing cars may not carry the same type of insurance as taxis.

 Car Accidents: How to File a Claim